Intermittent fasting has been very trendy in recent years.

 Eat-Stop-Eat involves a 24-hour fast, either once or twice per week.

-This method was popularized by fitness expert Brad Pilon, and has been quite popular for a few years.
+This method was popularized by fitness expert Brad Pilon and has been quite popular for a few years.

-You can also fast from breakfast to breakfast, or lunch to lunch.
+You can also fast from breakfast to breakfast or lunch to lunch.
 The end result is the same.

-Bottom Line: Eat-Stop-Eat is an intermittent fasting program with one or two 24-hour fasts per week.
+Summary Eat-Stop-Eat is an intermittent fasting program with one or two 24-hour fasts per week.

-Alternate-Day fasting means fasting every other day.
+Alternate-day fasting means fasting every other day.

-With this method, you will be going to bed very hungry several times per week, which is not very pleasant and probably unsustainable in the long-term.
+With this method, you will be going to bed very hungry several times per week, which is not very pleasant and probably unsustainable in the long term.

-Bottom Line: Alternate-day fasting means fasting every other day, either by not eating anything or only eating a few hundred calories.
+Summary Alternate-day fasting means fasting every other day, either by not eating anything or only eating a few hundred calories.

 The Warrior Diet was popularized by fitness expert Ori Hofmekler.

-Basically, you "fast" all day and "feast" at night within a 4 hour eating window.
+Basically, you "fast" all day and "feast" at night within a 4-hour eating window.